 Working to be the best human, friend, community member, citizen, artist, activist, educator, son, brother, fiance, etc, I can, is the task at hand every single day.
 My art is that process.

 Henry James Haver Crissman was born August 31st 1990 in Midland, MI, the son of two veterinarians and youngest of three children.
 He earned a BFA in Craft/Ceramics from the College for Creative Studies in Detroit, MI in 2012 and his MFA in Ceramics at the New York State College of Ceramics at Alfred University in 2015.
 He has exhibited both nationally and internationally, and has received grants, fellowships and residencies to support his dynamic projects exploring ceramics as a avenue for arts education, advocacy and critique.
 In addition to his personal practice, he works collaboratively with Hamilton Poe, and is a core member of the Socially Engaged Craft Collective.
-He and his wife (Virginia Torrence), dog (Petunia) and two cats (Bob and Mona) now live in Hamtramck, MI where he maintains a studio and teaches at Marygrove College, Wayne State University and Pewabic Pottery.
+Public empowerment through arts education is at the core of his creative practice, and with this in mind he has taught at The College for Creative Studies, Alfred University, Oakland County Community College, Marygrove College, Wayne State University and at a number of community art centers.
+He and his wife (Virginia Torrence), dog (Petunia) and two cats (Bob and Mona) now live and work at Hamtramck Radiator Artist Residency in Hamtramck, MI, a very small, dense and extraordinarily diverse city within the city of Detroit, MI.